Left Demazure-Lusztig operators on equivariant (quantum) cohomology and K theory: Left divided difference operators in equivariant K-theory

 \subsection{Preliminaries}

 Let $X$ be a smooth projective variety with an action of a linear algebraic group $G$.
-For an introduction to equivariant K theory, and more details, see \cite{chriss2009representation}.
-The equivariant K theory ring $K_G(X)$ is the Grothendieck ring generated by symbols $[E]$, where $E \to X$ is an $G$-equivariant vector bundle, modulo the relations $[E]=[E_1]+[E_2]$ for any short exact sequence $0 \to E_1 \to E \to E_2 \to 0$ of equivariant vector bundles.
+For an introduction to equivariant K-theory, and more details, see \cite{chriss2009representation}.
+The equivariant K-theory ring $K_G(X)$ is the Grothendieck ring generated by symbols $[E]$, where $E \to X$ is an $G$-equivariant vector bundle, modulo the relations $[E]=[E_1]+[E_2]$ for any short exact sequence $0 \to E_1 \to E \to E_2 \to 0$ of equivariant vector bundles.
 The additive ring structure is given by direct sum, and the multiplication is given by tensor products of vector bundles.
 Since $X$ is smooth, any coherent sheaf has a finite resolution by vector bundles, and the ring $K_G(X)$ coincides with the Grothendieck group of $G$-linearized coherent sheaves on $X$.

 The ring $K_G(X)$ is an algebra over $K_G(pt) = R(G)$, the representation ring of $G$.
 If $G=T$ is a torus, then this is the Laurent polynomial ring $K_T(pt) =\Z[e^{\pm t_1}, \ldots , e^{\pm t_r}]$ where $e^{\pm t_i}$ are characters corresponding to a basis of the Lie algebra of $T$ (and $t_i$ correspond to the generators for $H^*_T(pt)$ from above).
 Since $X$ is proper, the push-forward to a point equals the Euler characteristic, or, equivalently, the virtual representation, In particular, for $E,F$ equivariant vector bundles, this gives a pairing To simplify notation, we will denote by the same symbol a vector bundle $E$ and its K-theory class.